 Most of the world's almonds are grown in California, and they're one of the state's biggest cash crops.
 Domestic almonds typically rely on commercial beekeeping practices, a system of trucking pollinators from one farm to another that's often harmful to the bees involved.
 California almonds require more than half of the entire US commercial honeybee population, a practice that is one of the largest contributing factors to declining bee health.

-Though we're looking into sourcing from some amazing Californian farmers who don't use these practices, we currently source from bee-friendly (and water-friendly) almond producers in Spain.
+Though we're looking into sourcing from some amazing Californian farmers who don't use these practices, we currently source from bee-friendly (and water-friendly) almond producers in Europe.

-Home to many delicious varieties of nuts and seeds, Spain is the second largest producer of almonds in the world.
-The Iberian country has been experiencing rising temperatures as a result of climate change, and many farmers have opted to use more regenerative farming methods such as dry farming and intercropping as a way to adapt.
+Home to many delicious varieties of nuts and seeds, Europe is one of the largest producers of almonds in the world.
+The continent has been experiencing rising temperatures as a result of climate change, and many farmers have opted to use more regenerative farming methods such as dry farming and intercropping as a way to adapt.
 They also prefer to rely on the biodiversity of their farms to draw pollinators naturally.
 Our almond producers, a cooperative of small family farms, use these restorative practices.

 The trees are only irrigated for the first few months of their lives to ensure proper root development, and then rely solely on rainfall for their water.
 The almonds are smaller and more flavorful than their heavily irrigated counterparts, which are often grown on large industrial farms where monocropping is the norm.